jogrue/jogRu/README.md

 # jogRu
-A collection of functions I developed during working with R. They are intended for my personal usage, but perhaps you find some of it useful.
+jogRu is an R package for a bunch of functions I wrote during working with R. They are intended for my personal usage, but perhaps you find some of it useful.

 It is installed from within R using [devtools](https://github.com/hadley/devtools):